Wood Staining 101! Your go to guide with all the information you'll need to tackle your next DIY!

-I’ve tested 6 colors in both the Classic and Premium Lines on three types of wood.
-I only applied ONE COAT to all of these samples.
-I really wanted you to see the difference between one coat in each of the two lines.
-I hope you find this resource helpful when picking a stain color for your project!
+I've tested 6 colors in both the Classic and Premium Lines on three types of wood.
+For this post, I only applied ONE COAT to all of these samples because I really wanted you to see the difference between one coat in each of the two lines.
+Here's to hoping you find this resource helpful when picking a stain color for your next project!

 Golden Oak- classic

 Early American- Classic

 Here are a few other colors from the Varathane Classic line!

 The Premium Stain is also great to work with.
 It has incredible coverage, literally takes 1 coat, and it dries in 1 hour!
 A quart of the Premium will stain around 275 square feet.
 It's recommended that you wait 8 hours before sealing with an Oil-Based Sealer and 24 hours with a Water-Based Sealer.